 - Candidates may choose tempo, feel and key.

-- Drummers should demonstrate a range of standard jazz-related grooves, for example samba, 3/4 swing and even 8s ECM style.
+- Drummers should demonstrate a range of standard jazz-related grooves within their choice of pieces, for example samba, 3/4 swing and even 8s ECM style.

 - If appropriate to their level and experience of playing jazz, pianists, guitarists and drummers must demonstrate an interactive, small group approach; pianists must comp for a bass solo, guitarists for a piano solo.